BaselBoulos/BaselBoulos/README.md

 I Hold An associate degree specialized in software engineering, And I'm self-taught in Full Stack React & Django.

+I love spending hours and hours building things, resolving problem, and learning new technologies✨

 Learning, teaching, sharing knowledge, and expanding my comfort zone, are part of what keeps me going and growing.

-After spending my career to this point in production planning and control in the advanced manufacturing sector, am eager to advance within the high-tech space and seeking my first job as a Full-Stack developer.

-I'm curious about different cultures and perspectives, which led me to explore alone a dozen countries around the world, which also helped my communication and problem-solving skills, stress management and more!
+I'm a very curious person, which led me to explore alone a dozen countries, to learn about the world, technologies, and different cultures, which increased my understanding worldview, creativity, developing and building new things from different perspectives.

 - 🔭 I’m currently working on [PortfolioWebsite](https://github.com/BaselBoulos/PortfolioWebsite).
 - 🌱 I’m currently learning ReactJS.